serhii-yatskovskyi/artifact-mirror/README.md

  --server.ssl.key-store-alias=...
 ```

+> **Warning!** An SSL certificate in the key store must be issued by any trusted CA, i.e. not be self-signed.
+In case
+> the certificate is self-signed, Maven is not able to verify it and immediately stops execution by an error.

 This command runs the application on the port 443.
 To change the port, perform the command above with the parameter
 `--server.port`.